jupyter/nbdime/CONTRIBUTING.md

 ### Adding npm dependencie

-This should be done inside the package that needs the package installed for.
+This should be done inside the directory of the package which requires the dependency.

 ### Testing changes to the webapp